Culinary linguistics: Methodology

-Written Language
+Written language

 Scholarly inquiry that deals with written language employs semiotics and ethnolinguistics methodologies, utilizing operational frameworks such as corpus linguistics, language ideology, written discourse analysis, dialectology, and theoretical lexicography.
-Research typically engages with various media forms, official documents or white papers, and text found in food production sites - markets, production facilities, restaurants, etc. This generally entails the empirical analysis of words and phrases (eg. idioms or metaphors) to investigate intertextual relations between writer/producer, audience, and sociocultural/political realities.
+Research typically engages with various media forms, official documents or white papers, and text found in food production sites (e.g., markets, production facilities, restaurants).
+This generally entails the empirical analysis of words and phrases (e.g., idioms or metaphors) to investigate intertextual relations between writer/producer, audience, and sociocultural/political realities.

-Spoken Language
+Spoken language

 Another significant fraction of culinary linguistics deals with spoken language in which methodologies such as food-oriented interviews, collaborative translation, participant observation, and focus group dialogues are used and are more prominent.
 This usually invokes similar concepts like language socialization, spoken discourse analysis, and paralinguistics.

-Visual Language
+Visual language

 Apart from written and spoken means of communicating about foods, one also uses body language to portray their attitudes towards food.
 For example, simply from reading one's expressions, the audience can tell whether the food is "nice", "disgusting" or "mmm" to the taster.
 Besides expressions, actions such as emptying a glass can inform interlocutors that it is the drinker's final sip, as well as indicating the end of the talk.

-Food Politics
+Food politics

 Culinary linguistics mainly addresses persuasive writing in food politics, occurred in the processes of production, distribution, labelling, agency, responsibility, and consumption.
-For example, an excerpt from Guy Cook’s article “Sweet talking: food, language, and democracy” reads:
+For example, an excerpt from Guy Cook's article "Sweet talking: food, language, and democracy" reads:

 Prominent topics across food language and politics include product labelling, debates over genetically modified food (GM foods), and organic foodmarketing (see food marketing).